thedoctormarc/LDP-AP/README.md

 From the very moment I discovered video games, I have been inevitably attracted to their maps and environments.

-Those maps, as I would discover on my own while creating levels, are crafted by employing vast amounts of design guidelines and all sorts of tricks.
+Those levels, as I would discover on my own while creating them, are crafted by employing vast amounts of design guidelines and all sorts of tricks.

 As a map creator, I thus concluded that, in order to speed up the process and better the result, I could apply those techniques by means of an automated workflow.